springer-math/Mathematics-of-Epidemics-on-Networks/docs/GettingStarted.rst

 If you want to see changes from previous versions, please see `Changes from v1.0 <Changes.html>`_.

+If you use EoN, or publish anything based on it, please cite the `Journal of Open Source Software publication <https://doi.org/10.21105/joss.01731>`_

+Also, please
-If you use EoN, or publish anything based on it, please `let me know <https://github.com/springer-math/Mathematics-of-Epidemics-on-Networks/issues/31>`_ so that I can use it for performance reviews and grant applications and generally because it makes me happy.
-Also you can cite it.
-I'm planning to provide a more citable version soon.
+`let me know <https://github.com/springer-math/Mathematics-of-Epidemics-on-Networks/issues/31>`_ so that I can use it for performance reviews and grant applications and generally because it makes me happy.

 QuickStart Guide
 ----------------